 Groups items using the Louvain clustering algorithm.

-- Data: dataset with cluster index as a class attribute
+- Data: dataset with cluster label as a meta attribute

 - Graph (with the Network addon): the weighted k-nearest neighbor graph

-- PCA processing is typically applied to the original data to remove noise.
+- Apply PCA preprocessing: PCA processing is typically applied to the original data to remove noise (see PCA widget).

-- The distance metric is used for finding specified number of nearest neighbors.
+- Distance metric: The distance metric is used for finding specified number of nearest neighbors (Euclidean, Manhattan, Cosine).

-- The number of nearest neighbors to use to form the KNN graph.
+- k neighbors: The number of nearest neighbors to use to form the KNN graph.

 - Resolution is a parameter for the Louvain community detection algorithm that affects the size of the recovered clusters.
-Smaller resolutions recover smaller, and therefore a larger number of clusters, and conversely, larger values recover clusters containing more data points.
+Smaller resolutions recover smaller clusters and therefore a larger number of them, while, conversely, larger values recover clusters containing more data points.

 - When Apply Automatically is ticked, the widget will automatically communicate all changes.
 Alternatively, click Apply.